jamespacileo/prompt-manager/project_documentation.md

       this.initialized = true;
     } catch (error: any) {
       logger.error('Failed to initialize config:', error.message, error.stack);
       throw new Error('Failed to initialize PromptProjectConfigManager.
-Please check your configuration and try again.');
+Please check your configuration and try again.', error.stack);
     }
   }